Beefalo

-Beefalo constitute a hybrid offspring of domestic cattle (Bos taurus), usually a male in managed breeding programs, and the American bison (Bison bison), usually a female in managed breeding programs.
+Beefalo constitutes a hybrid offspring of domestic cattle (Bos taurus), usually a male, and the American bison (Bison bison), usually a female, in managed breeding programs.
 The breed was created to combine the characteristics of both animals for beef production.

-Beefalo are primarily cattle in genetics and appearance, with the breed association defining a full Beefalo as one with three-eighths (37.5%) bison genetics, while animals with higher percentages of bison genetics are called "bison hybrids".
+Beefalo are primarily cattle in genetics and appearance, with the breed association defining a full Beefalo as one with three-eighths (37.5%) bison genetics, while animals with higher percentages of bison genetics are called bison hybrids.
+However, genomic analysis has found that the vast majority of Beefalo, even those considered pedigree by the breed association, have no detectable bison ancestry, with no sampled Beefalo having higher than 18% bison ancestry, with most Beefalo consisting of a mixture of taurine cattle and zebu cattle ancestry.

-History
+History and genomics

-Accidental crosses were noticed as long ago as 1749 in the Southern states of North America, during British colonization.
+Accidental crosses were noticed as long ago as 1749 in the Southern Colonies of North America, during British colonization.
 Cattle and bison were first intentionally crossbred during the mid-19th century.

-One of the first efforts to cross-breed bison and domestic cattle was in 1815 by Mr. Robert Wickliffe of Lexington, Kentucky.
-Mr. Robert Wickliffe's experiments continued for up to 30 years.
+One of the first efforts to cross-breed bison and domestic cattle was in 1815 by Robert Wickliffe of Lexington, Kentucky.
+Mr. Wickliffe's experiments continued for up to 30 years.

 Another early deliberate attempt to cross-breed bison with cattle was made by Colonel Samuel Bedson, warden of Stoney Mountain Penitentiary, Winnipeg, in 1880.
 Bedson bought eight bison from a captive herd of James McKay and inter-bred them with Durham cattle.
 The hybrids raised by Bedson were described by naturalist Ernest Thompson Seton:

 After seeing thousands of cattle die in a blizzard in 1886, Charles "Buffalo" Jones, a co-founder of Garden City, Kansas, also worked to cross bison and cattle at a ranch near the future Grand Canyon National Park, with the hope the animals could survive the harsh winters.
 He called the result "cattalo" in 1888.
 Mossom Martin Boyd of Bobcaygeon, Ontario first started the practice in Canada, publishing about some of his outcomes in the Journal of Heredity.
 After his death in 1914, the Canadian government continued experiments in crossbreeding up to 1964, with little success.
 For example, in 1936 the Canadian government had successfully cross-bred only 30 cattalos.

 It was found early on that crossing a male bison with a domestic cow would produce few offspring, but that crossing a domestic bull with a bison cow apparently solved the problem.
 The female offspring proved fertile, but rarely so for the males.
 Although the cattalo performed well, the mating problems meant the breeder had to maintain a herd of wild and difficult-to-handle bison cows.

-In 1965, Jim Burnett of Montana produced a hybrid bull that was fertile.
-Soon after, Cory Skowronek of California formed the World Beefalo Association and began marketing the hybrids as a new breed.
-The new name, Beefalo, was meant to separate this hybrid from the problems associated with the old cattalo hybrids.
-The breed was eventually set at being genetically at least five-eighths Bos taurus and at most three-eighths Bison bison.